First Honduran Civil War

-The First Honduran Civil War (Spanish: Primera guerra civil hondureña) or Revolution of 19 (Spanish: Revolución del 19) was an armed conflict that took place in the Republic of Honduras in 1919.
+The First Honduran Civil War (Spanish: Primera guerra civil hondureña) or the Revolution of 19 (Spanish: Revolución del 19) was an armed conflict that took place in the Republic of Honduras in 1919.
 This was the first conflict in Honduran soil where the weapons and technological advances of the 20th century were felt.

 Background

 Dr. Francisco Bertrand.
 Honduran president at the time, the desire to put his brother-in-law in the presidency caused a war to take place in the country.

 In 1919, Dr. Francisco Bertrand Barahona was at the end of his presidential term, who in an attempt to place his brother-in-law Dr. Nazario Soriano in the presidency, the political opponents rebelled against him, in the month of March, Since due to the rise of the American transnational companies that had operated in the country since the 19th century, the Honduran president had to be a weak figure and manageable at will.
 In this sense, that it would not harm them with the creation of a union of workers of such companies, that they did not enact laws that favored the same employees, that they did not increase their operating taxes, nor the prohibition on acquiring the land they wanted and much less than the national currency "El Lempira" officially decreed its creation and circulation since 1912 and 1919; whose idea had not been fully realized, due to the rotation of the US dollar that was handled in Honduran ports.
 President Bertrand's claim went so far that he indicated that accusations had been leveled against the American businessman Samuel Zemurray of provoking revolution.

 In April the general elections were held and Nazario Soriano was the winner by the National Party of Honduras, unknown to the entire population, since Soriano was Honduran, but had always resided abroad due to his appointment as consul of Honduras in the city of New Orleans, United States of America.
 The detractors took up arms against the government and the alleged rigged succession, where Bertrand's sponsored was the only candidate with options.